FabricMC/fabric-docs/develop/data-generation/enchantments.md

 To create the definition for our custom enchantment, we will use the `register` method in our generator class.

-Register your enchantment in the generator's `configure` method, using the enchantment registered in `ModEnchantments`.
+Register your enchantment in the generator's `bootstrap` method, using the enchantment registered in `ModEnchantments`.

 In this example, we will be using the enchantment effect created in [Custom Enchantment Effects](../items/custom-enchantment-effects), but you can also make use of the [vanilla enchantment effects](https://minecraft.wiki/w/Enchantment_definition#Effect_components).